-markets Global equity have been extremely volatile over the past three months reflecting the fluctuation in sentiment about credit markets (Graph 26, Table 3).
+Global equity markets have been extremely volatile over the past three months reflecting the fluctuation in sentiment credit markets (Graph 26, Table 3).
 Markets fell sharply in August as risk retrenchment took hold, but rose sharplyfollowingtheFederalReserve's September rate cut.
-Financial stocks have been most affected by the credit market concerns, and remain below significantly their level prior to the onset of the current difficulties.
+Financial stocks have been most affected by the credit market concerns, and remain significantly below their prior to the onset of the current difficulties.
 The large write-downs by international banks of their credit market exposures in recent weeks has had a mixed impact on their share prices.
 In some cases, the share price rose sharply following the earnings announcements but in other cases, it fell noticeably.